Supervolcano (film): Plot

 Rick contacts Dave, another team member who left before the eruption to set up a backup office in a hotel in Bozeman.
 Meanwhile, the vent is blowing ash east across the US and across major commercial air routes, prompting FEMA to clear American airspace and take other protective measures.
 Rick's plane flies into the ash cloud, damaging the engines, and they make an emergency landing in Cheyenne.
 Rick and Ken decide to go to the FEMA office in Denver but are caught under the ashfall and decide to look for a nearby military installation instead.

 The motel roof collapses due to heavy ashfall after more caldera vents open, destroying the backup office and killing Dave.
 Rick and Ken reach the military installation safely.
 Weathering the eruption inside the installation, Rick contacts FEMA and determines that the vents will merge into one massive caldera in an eruption on the scale of the Huckleberry Ridge Eruption, the largest in Yellowstone's history.

 Government officials try to design a plan to save the 25 million people trapped by the ashfall, but Rick convinces them that they cannot possibly hope to do so; the ash will make it impossible for planes to safely evacuate people or drop supplies.
 Instead, following his advice, FEMA creates the "Walk to Life" program, telling people to walk through the ash to safety.

 One week after the eruption starts, the ground above the magma chamber begins to fall into the empty space left by the ejected magma, signalling the end of the eruption.
-However, the damage has been done; the lingering atmospheric effects causes a volcanic winter to occur.
+However, the damage has been done; the lingering atmospheric effects cause a volcanic winter to occur.
 Much of the US is rendered uninhabitable, some are liquidated by the eruption without the possibility of restoration.
 The Walk to Life program saves 7.3 million of the 25 million people trapped by the ash, including Rick and Ken.